Girl found lifeless in her bed: parents registered in the register of suspects and new details emerged on what they did that night

 There are still many things from to clarify behind this heartbreaking story, which led to the sudden disappearance of a child.

 The facts took place around 9.30 on Saturday 5th November.
-Precisely in a family home which is located in a house in Taranto.
+Precisely in a family home located in Taranto.
 For all of them it seemed to be a day like any other.

 Desperate, they launched promptly the alarm to the health workers, who arrived on site in a few minutes.
 The doctors arrived in the house in a few minutes and with the hope of being able to save her, they have it revived long.